Are you considering rezoning your property?

 There are several factors to consider.
 Each property in Nakusp fits in a specific zone which allows certain uses.
 In some cases, a property can be split into multiple zones.
 Development and redevelopment in these zones must conform to the specific regulations for that zone outlined in the Zoning Bylaw.

 The process to rezone your property can take several months.
-When a zoning amendment application is received, Administration must notify everyone within a 30-metre radius of your property and advertise in two subsequent issues of the local paper.
-Also, a public hearing must be held before Council approves the application.
-This process is outlined in the Local Government Act to allow anyone who believes they may be affected by your application an opportunity to address Council.
-Administration requires time to review your application and provide a report to Council that would support, recommend changes, or not support your application.
+When a zoning amendment application is received, Administration must notify property owners and occupiers within a 30-metre radius of the application property, advertise in the local paper, and post a notice on the Village of Nakusp website.
+Administration requires time to review your application and provide a report to Council regarding your application.
 Council’s decision is final.

 The fee for a zoning amendment application is $1000.00, if the Zoning Bylaw and OCP requires amendment the fee is $1,500.00.